grapa-dev/grapa/maintainers/DEVELOPMENT/DUMP_SYSTEM_IMPLEMENTATION.md

 ## Conclusion

-The GrapaDB2 dump system provides essential visibility into the database file system architecture.
-It enables developers to understand, debug, and visualize the complex tree-of-trees structure that makes GrapaDB2 a working database file system - the solution that Microsoft's WinFS project failed to deliver.
+The GrapaDBX dump system provides essential visibility into the database file system architecture.
+It enables developers to understand, debug, and visualize the complex tree-of-trees structure that makes GrapaDBX a working database file system - the solution that Microsoft's WinFS project failed to deliver.

 This implementation demonstrates the power and flexibility of the database file system approach, where hierarchical organization (folders) combines seamlessly with database capabilities (tables and queries).